hyperledger/besu-docs/docs/private-networks/how-to/monitor/chainlens.md

 [Chainlens Blockchain Explorer](https://chainlens.com/) supports public and private EVM networks.
-This page describes how to use the free version of Chainlens with its built-in support for [privacy-enabled](../../concepts/privacy/index.md) Besu networks created using the [Developer Quickstart](../../tutorials/quickstart.md).
+This page describes how to use the free version of Chainlens with its built-in support for Besu networks created using the
+[Developer Quickstart](../../tutorials/quickstart.md).

 Chainlens provides an overview of the entire network, including block information, contract metadata, transaction searches, and [more](https://chainlens.com/).

 :::note
-You must connect to one of the privacy nodes (for example, `member1besu`), not the dedicated RPC, to allow access for Besu [privacy API methods](../../reference/api/index.md#priv-methods).
 In production networks, you must [secure access](../../../public-networks/how-to/use-besu-api/authenticate.md) to RPC nodes.
 :::